Militants kill themselves with grenade in Bangladesh

-DHAKA (Reuters) - As many as eight militants have blown themselves up with a grenade north of the Bangladeshi capital rather than surrender to officers who had cornered them in their hideout, police said on Thursday.
+DHAKA, March 30 (Reuters) - As many as eight militants blew themselves up with a grenade north of the Bangladeshi capital rather than surrender, police said on Thursday, the latest clash in the South Asian country that has seen a rise in Islamist violence.

-Police urged the militants in Nasirpur, northeast of the capital Dhaka, to give themselves up on Wednesday, but instead they detonated the grenade.
+Police urged the militants, holed up in their hideout in Nasirpur, northeast of the capital Dhaka, to give themselves up on Wednesday, but instead they detonated the grenade.

-"Up to eight militants, including a female, were killed," Monirul Islam, the chief of police for counter-terrorism and transnational crime, told reporters.
+"Up to eight militants, including a female, were killed," Monirul Islam, the chief of police counter terrorism and transnational crime, told reporters.

 On Monday, Bangladesh army commandos killed four Islamist militants in the northeastern city of Sylhet during a raid on a building where they were holed up.